aregsar/aregsarblog/blog/2020/production-oriented-laravel-project-setup-quickstart/index.md

 In this article I am going to show my setup procedure to setup a new Laravel project with the following out of the box features:

-- Tailwind UI
-- User Authentication
+- Tailwind UI and User Authentication
-- Redis queued user verification and password reset with background jobs
+- MySQL, Redis, Mailhog, Elasticsearch Docker services for local development using docker-compose with persistent MySQL and Redis data volumes.
-- Configuration for Application, Session, Cache and Queue to use Redis locally and in production
+- Configuration for Application, Session, Cache and Queue to use Redis locally same as production configuration
-- Docker services for local development (mysql, redis, mailhog, elasticsearch)
+- queued user verification and password reset using background jobs
-- Test MySQL database docker service for running feature tests against
+- Additional MySQL test database Docker service for running feature tests

-## Seting up a new Laravel project
+## Setting up a new Laravel project

 First create a new project as instructed here: